rknightuk/rknight.me/src/posts/links/2025/2025-04-23-think-less-ship-more.md

 ---

-> too many ideas were trying to be a bit too perfect in my brain
+> ...too many ideas were trying to be a bit too perfect in my brain

 Big mood (do we still say "big mood"?
 We should).